Trivia-Crossroads/triviacrossroads/README.md

 The name *Trivia Crossroads* is based on the etymology of the word trivia, specifically: *The word **trivia** comes from the Latin word **trivium**, meaning a meeting of three roads.*

-Font style Handlee was applied
+Font style Questrial was used via Google Fonts

 navbar code from: http://cssmenumaker.com/menu/indented-horizontal-menu